kaby76/AntlrExamples/README.md

 * [Tomaszewski's example](https://github.com/kaby76/AntlrExamples/tree/master/Tomaszewski).
 I was combing the web and came across [an interesting article by Tomaszewki](https://pdfs.semanticscholar.org/a8dd/2ef009df7601cdbc90332765a56a24c7821c.pdf), of a CFG grammar that doesn't recognize strings like "ww", but a CFG that recognizes string not in the language--an interesting play on what a recognizer could do.

+* [Matlab](https://github.com/kaby76/AntlrExamples/tree/master/Matlab).
+This is an example of the Matlab grammar with semantic predicates to correct a tokenization problem with the transpose operator.
+I've also included the grammar for Octave which I derived by importing the Bison grammar in from the source for Octave.